 In response to the thousands of commenters who suggested the sporting purposes test violates their constitutionally protected right to keep and bear arms, BATFE is dismissive.
-The agency pays lip-service to Second Amendment rights, citing a central piece of the Heller decision, but then states with no further explanation, “concerns about the constitutionality of [the sporting purposes test] or ATF application of this statute are without legal basis.”
-But even a casual reading of the Heller decision proves such concerns do have basis.
+The agency pays lip service to Second Amendment rights, citing a central piece of the Heller decision, but then states with no further explanation, “concerns about the constitutionality of [the sporting purposes test] or ATF application of this statute are without legal basis.”
+But even a casual reading of the Heller decision proves such concerns do have a basis.
 Rather than duck hunting, Justice Scalia found self-defense to be “the central component of the right itself.”

 Similarly strained is BATFE’s continued defense of the position that shotguns with the remaining banned features are not “generally recognized as particularly suitable for or readily adaptable to sporting purposes.”
 The agency notes that it received numerous comments regarding shooting sports such as three-gun, in which the features banned by BATFE are commonly used.
 BATFE compares the United States Practical Shooting Association’s 19,000 members who participate in three-gun, to the 10.7 million licensed hunters nationwide and comes to the conclusion that since this measure of the three-gun community is .18% the size of the hunting community, three-gun equipment is not “generally recognized” as suitable for sporting purposes.

 This argument is disingenuous and exposes BATFE’s bias against certain popular firearms.
-In determining “generally recognized,” BATFE treats hunting as a single widely practiced sport, while breaking the shooting sports into bite-size categories small enough to ban the equipment the agency finds objectionable.
+In determining “generally recognized,” BATFE treats hunting as a single widely practiced sport while breaking the shooting sports into bite-size categories small enough to ban the equipment the agency finds objectionable.

 In downplaying the ban’s burden on gun owners, BATFE says, “it should be noted that the sporting purposes test under 18 U.S.C. § 925(d)(3) applies as a limitation only on the importation of shotguns.”
-Not mentioned is that under federal law an individual is also barred from assembling a semi-automatic shotgun that that would otherwise be prohibited from importation.
+Not mentioned is that under federal law an individual is also barred from assembling a semi-automatic shotgun that would otherwise be prohibited from importation.
 Under BATFE’s scheme, a person who mounts a flashlight or telescoping stock on an imported semi-automatic shotgun could be in violation of federal law.

 BATFE’s partial reversal shows the positive impact determined gun owners can have on the regulatory process.
 But this battle is far from over.
-In the short-term, NRA-ILA will continue to work with its friends in Congress, using the appropriation process to prohibit the BATFE from enforcing this ban, as has been the case since 2011.
+In the short term, NRA-ILA will continue to work with its friends in Congress, using the appropriation process to prohibit the BATFE from enforcing this ban, as has been the case since 2011.
 In the long-term NRA-ILA will work for the repeal of the unconstitutional “sporting purposes” test.

 Established in 1975, the Institute for Legislative Action (ILA) is the “lobbying” arm of the National Rifle Association of America.
 ILA is responsible for preserving the right of all law-abiding individuals in the legislative, political, and legal arenas, to purchase, possess and use firearms for legitimate purposes as guaranteed by the Second Amendment to the U.S. Constitution.
 Visit: www.nra.org